-This post discusses disability benefits for Deep vein thrombosis (DVT).
-If you are unable to work due to DVT read on for how SSA will evaluate your claim for disability.
+This post discusses Social Security disability benefits for Deep vein thrombosis (DVT).
+If you are unable to work due to chronic venous insufficiency read on for how SSA will evaluate your claim for disability.

 Deep vein thrombosis occurs when a blood clot forms in one of more of the deep veins in your body, usually the legs.
 DVT can cause swelling and pain or no symptoms at all.
 Blood clots can be caused by anything that prevents your blood from circulating properly.
 Via The Mayo Clinic.

 Surgery, cancer treatment, a blood-clotting disorder, hormone therapy, child birth, varicose veins or congestive heart failure could all be possible causes.
 Via WebMD.
-Treatment for DV is focused on stopping the clot from getting bigger or moving to your lungs and preventing you from having blood clots in the future.
+Treatment for deep venous thrombosis is focused on stopping the clot from getting bigger or moving to your lungs (pulmonary emboli) and preventing you from having blood clots in the future.
 Blood thinners (Coumadin and Heparin) are usually given for six months but your treatment may be longer or shorter depending on the cause of the DVT.
 Blood thinners can thin the blood too much so regular blood testing is needed.
 Via NIH.

 May-Thurner syndrome (iliac vein compression syndrome) is a rare condition in which the right common iliac artery compresses the left common iliac vein against the lumbar spine causing DVT.
 This variant has been shown to be present in over 20% of the population; however, it is rarely considered in the differential diagnosis of DVT, particularly in patients with other risk factors.
 Via NIH.

-In order to be found disabled by SSA, you must have a medically determinable physical or mental impairment which can be expected to result in death, or which has lasted or can be expected to last for at least 12 months.
+In order to be found eligible for disability benefits by SSA, you must have a medically determinable physical or mental impairment which can be expected to result in death, or which has lasted or can be expected to last for at least 12 months.
 Via SSA.
 For most people, a DVT can be resolved quickly and they are able to go on with their lives.
 But for those with recurrent DVTs and underlying health issues that cause DVTs, the battle is ongoing.

 If you meet the above listing, you are in excruciating pain.
 This listing, as with most listings, is difficult to meet.
 You may not be able to work long before you meet this listing.
 In my clients, recurrent DVTs are caused by chronic underlying health issues that only worsen with time.
-If those health issues are severe enough to cause recurrent DVTs, you may be approved for Social Security Disability.
+Also, post thrombotic syndrome can be a severe impediment.
+If those underlying health issues are severe enough to cause recurrent DVTs, you may be approved for Social Security Disability.

 Also read Social Security Disability Process